GodsentMichael/HNG-backend-tasks/README.md

     ```bash
     {
     "id": "6501a3e823d01ba6484659bd",
-    "age": "21",
-    "phone": "9876543210"
-    "address": "456 Elm St"
+    "name": "John Smith"
 }

 ### Deleting a Person

-- To delete a person by name, make a DELETE request to the /api/:name endpoint, replacing :name with the person's name.
+- To delete a person by name, make a DELETE request to the /api/:user_id endpoint, replacing :name with the person's name.

 - Response